PietroGx/SIMPLICITY/README.md

 # SIMPLICITY

 This is a quick-start guide.
-For more detailed information please refer to the [wiki](https://gitlab.com/combio/simplicity-public/-/wikis/home).
+For more detailed information please refer to the [wiki].

 ## Description